luxeengine/luxe-docs/docs/release-notes/engine.md

 - Lists; remove_where now returns the value like the rest of wren (non breaking change)
 - API; remove old `luxe: array` - replace with `luxe: containers`
 - API; remove old `luxe: geometry`, no longer used (moved to old lines sample)
+- Wren; make error messages line up when using tabs (ronja)
 - Wren; fix blank wren files erroring as not found
 - Wren; fix missing debug info for class locations (ronja)
 - Wren; work on exposing the debugger, use `--wren-debugger` to enable
 - Wren; work on vm level profiling built in (not exposed yet)
+- Wren; add line + module to runtime errors
+- Wren; change how stacks + errors are reported for vscode
 - internal; fix imgui implementation (not exposed yet)
 - internal; significant work on the new blocks (not user facing yet)